 About Nathalie

-Nathalie Bonin is finishing her first year as a Computer Science PhD student at the University of Maryland.
-She is fortunate to have Dr. Mihai Pop as her advisor, with whom she has the opportunity to work on two projects: the NCBI Pathogen Detection plasmid reconstruction project (in collaboration of Adena Collens, first-year PhD student at UMD's Behavior, Ecology, Evolution, and Systematics program, and Dr. Seth Commichaux, Bioinformatics Researcher at the FDA and former Computational Biology PhD student at UMD), and the phylogenetic compression project (in the collaboration of NaKyung Lee, second-year PhD student at UMD's Computer Science program).
+Nathalie Bonin is a third year Computer Science PhD student at the University of Maryland.
+She is fortunate to have Dr. Mihai Pop as her advisor, with whom she had the opportunity to work on the NCBI Pathogen Detection plasmid reconstruction project (in collaboration with Adena Collens, third-year PhD student in UMD's Behavior, Ecology, Evolution, and Systematics program, and Dr. Seth Commichaux, Bioinformatics Researcher at the FDA and former Computational Biology PhD student at UMD) and on robustness to data artifacts in hybrid alignment-deep learning (in collaboration with Kamala Varma, sixth-year PhD candidate in UMD's Computer Science program).
 Furthemore, during her time at UMD, she also had the occasion to work with Dr. Hannah Zierden and Chemical & Biomolecular Engineering undergrad Karolina Akelaitis on their research in extracellular vesicles and the vaginal microbiome.